Syntomic cohomology of Morava K-theory

 is finite.
 This immediately implies that

 is finite for any integers $i_0,i_1,\cdots, i_{n+1}$ by using the finite length filtrations that produce $p,v_1,\cdots ,v_{n+1}$-Bockstein spectral sequences.
 This immediately implies that

-is finite since it is a sub-quotient of a finite graded vector space.
+is finite since it is a sub-quotient of a finite graded abelian group.
 Consequently $\TC(k(n))$ has fp-type $n+1$ by~\cite[Proposition~3.2]{MR99}. \end{proof} This answers Question~\ref{quest:fp-type} in the affirmative for all $\mathbb{E}_1$-$\MU$-algebra forms of $k(n)$ at all primes $p$ and heights $n\ge 1$.
 This also implies the generalization of the version of the Lichtenbaum--Qullen conjecture suggested in~\cite[Conjecture~4.3]{AR08}.

 \begin{cor} The fiber of the map